ICU Message Format Syntax for Complex Plurals

 - Pre-compile messages: Use

-@formatjs/clito compile ICU strings into AST or JS objects during build time.
-Reduces runtime parsing overhead by ~40%. - Validate CLDR data versions: Ensure staging and production environments use identical
+@formatjs/cli compileto compile ICU strings into AST objects during build time.
+This reduces runtime parsing overhead significantly. - Validate CLDR data versions: Ensure staging and production environments use identical

 import { IntlMessageFormat } from 'intl-messageformat';